Combat uniform: Japan

-Korea (Republic of Korea)
+South Korea (Republic of Korea)

 In the years following the establishment of the Republic of Korea and during the Korean War (1950–1953), the ROK Armed Forces relied heavily on U.S. military surplus equipment and uniforms.
 Soldiers commonly wore the U.S. M1943 and M1951 field uniforms, which were olive drab in color and included items such as the M1 helmet, wool field jackets, and herringbone twill (HBT) fatigues.

 There was little to no camouflage patterning during this era, and uniforms were largely standardized based on U.S. practices.
 The use of such surplus continued throughout the 1950s and into the 1960s.

 Vietnam War and Camouflage Introduction (1960s–1980s)

 South Korea deployed several divisions to Vietnam between 1964 and 1973.
 During this period, ROK special forces units adopted tiger stripe camouflage patterns, similar to those used by U.S. and ARVN forces, but often manufactured in Korea with slight variations in color and pattern.

-By the late 1970s and early 1980s, the ROK Army began adopting domestically developed camouflage, notably the "dot pattern" camouflage (점무늬 / Jeommunui).
-Sometimes compared to early pixelated designs, this pattern was distinctive for its small, dense, rounded splotches and was optimized for Korea's forested terrain.
+By the late 1970s and early 1980s, the ROK Army, and Navy began adopting several camouflages but its for their special units.

 Woodland Era (1990s–2000s)

+Commander of 3rd Army and two ROKA Generals outfitted with Tonghab camouflage.

 In the early 1990s, the ROK Armed Forces transitioned to a new camouflage pattern influenced by the U.S. M81 Woodland design.
-The M1990 Woodland uniform became standard issue for ROK Army personnel and remained in use for nearly two decades.
+The Tonghab (통합 or "integrated"), this camouflage became standard issue for ROK Army personnel and remained in use for nearly two decades.

 Key features of the uniform included ripstop fabric, reinforced stitching, and a subdued woodland camouflage color scheme consisting of green, brown, black, and tan.
 Specialized units, including the ROK Special Warfare Command, sometimes used modified versions for overseas deployment, including desert or arid variants.